jacobmca/Employee-Tracker-Database/README.md

 If you select "Update an employee role," follow the prompts to select the employee and the employee's new role.

 To exit the program, select "Exit" in the main list of prompts.

-Alternatively, please navigate to this live [link](https://note-taker-program-1.onrender.com/) to use the program.

 ## Contributions
 When contributing to this repository, please reach out to me via e-mail to discuss the change you would like to make first.
 I am open to ideas both with regards to data stored in the tables and alterations to user interaction with the data.